kyuhwan94/opticDNN/README.md

 We provide the python script used for training the network.

+This repository is [Quantum Gas Laboratory] (https://qgl.snu.ac.kr/).

 ## Items
 1. ./configs: Contains an example configuration that can used for training.
-&nbsp;*The example configuration is set in pretraining mode.
+> * The example configuration is set in pretraining mode.
 3. ./src: Contains source code for training

 ## Pipeline